wincent/command-t/ARCHITECTURE.md

 9. If the UI has an `on_open` callback, it calls it so that it can transform the result.
 Only the built-in file finder and the watchman finder use this, and they both use it to relativize the result in relation to the `directory`.
 10. The thing that actually opens the result is called with `vim.defer_fn()`, to give autocommands a chance to run.
 The called function is `current_finder.open(result, ex_command)`.
 Recall from the above that finders like `'fd'` pass in an `options.open` that relativizes the path and uses `sbuffer()` to do a "smart open".
 Finders like the `'help'` finder define a custom callback.
 Finders like `'buffer'` and `'jump'` define no `on_open`, so use the default.

-## Command-based finder life-cycle
+## Exec-based finder life-cycle

-In most ways, the command finders follow the same life-cycle described above (and in fact we mention some of them in the descriptions of the steps) so I won't repeat the details here.
+In most ways, the exec finders follow the same life-cycle described above (and in fact we mention some of them in the descriptions of the steps) so I won't repeat the details here.
 The main differences are in terms of how they interact with the scanners, but they don't have any implications for how opening works.
 See the "Memory model" section further down for important differences that exist between the different types in relation to memory ownership.

 ## Built-in "file" finder life-cycle